cdepage/zerodep/packages/is/error/README.md

 ![language](https://img.shields.io/badge/typescript-100%25-blue?style=flat-square)
 ![types](https://img.shields.io/badge/types-included-blue?style=flat-square)

-A simple, performant utility to determine if a value is an Error.
+A utility to determine if a value is an Error or specific instance/subclass of an Error type.

 Full documentation is available at the [zerodep.app](http://zerodep.app/#/is/error) page.